L'Oiseau Blanc: Legacy

 Another monument in France was inaugurated on 8 May 1928, at Le Bourget airport.
 Honoring Lindbergh, Nungesser and Coli, it is inscribed: "A ceux qui tentèrent et celui qui accomplit" (trans.: "To those who tried and to the one who succeeded").
 The French issued a commemorative postage stamp in 1967, 40 years after the flight, to honor Nungesser and Coli's attempt.
 A street, Rue Nungesser et Coli, is named after the aviators, along the Stade Jean Bouin in the 16th arrondissement of Paris.

 In 1928, the Ontario Surveyor General named a number of lakes in the northwest of the province to honour aviators who had perished during 1927, mainly in attempting oceanic flights.
 Amongst these are Coli Lake and Nungesser Lake.

 The fate of L'Oiseau Blanc is occasionally mentioned in literature and films.
-The 1999 made-for-TV Canadian film Restless Spirits, a children's film with the alternate title Dead Aviators, uses the mystery of Nungesser and Coli's disappearance as the key plot device.
+A 1999 Canadian made-for-TV children's special movie, "Dead Aviators" (airing on U.S. cable TV as "Restless Spirits"), uses the mystery of Nungesser and Coli's disappearance as the key plot device.
 A young girl, who struggles with her pilot father's death in an aircraft crash years before, visits her grandmother in Newfoundland.
 While there, she encounters the ghosts of Nungesser and Coli, whose restless spirits constantly relive their own unheralded 1927 crash in a nearby pond.
 The girl decides to help the pair move on to the afterlife by assisting them in rebuilding their aircraft and completing their flight so they may be released and, by doing so, works through her own emotional distress over her father's test flight death.
 In the opening montage of the 2005 film Sahara, based on Cussler's novel, a French newspaper article is displayed reporting a fictional story of NUMA finding the aircraft.
 And in the 2018 novel Chance to Break by Owen Prell, the protagonist muses about the fate of the French aviators and compares them to valiant athletes who are defeated in the arena of sports.

 As of 2008, the landing gear (or, more accurately, "takeoff gear", since there was no intention to land on it) is the only confirmed part of the biplane remaining, and is on display at the Musée de l'Air et de l'Espace (French Air and Space Museum), in Le Bourget airport in Paris, the location from which L'Oiseau Blanc took off.

+A copy of the L’Oiseau Blanc is on display at the homonymous restaurant in The Peninsula Hotel, Paris.